Dazzy17/Malicious-PE-Files-Detection-using-Machine-Learning/README.md

 This project is about to find a best model to detect the maliciousness of the portable documents giving the best and accurate results.

+WARNING : you can only test malwares that's already on the dataset that provided to the project, please be kind to use a new dataset and add to this project if you want to test the new malwares.

 # Project Organization

 ```